prashantbhadoria1902/delta-demo/README.md

 # delta-demo
-This is a Demo for Git & Github
+This is a Demo for Git & Github.